Skip links

 The cost is clear: context switching negatively impacts on how we feel at work.
 Researchers at the University of California, Irvine found that when people experienced interruptions repeatedly over just 20 minutes, they felt much more stressed out, frustrated, and overwhelmed.
 They also felt like they had to put in a lot more effort and were under greater pressure.

 For example, say this morning for 2 hours, I will work on the new marketing post.
 Then do that.
-Don’t go to your email inbox, don’t set meeting with others, don’t read financial time.
-Just focus on doing that single task: writing marketing post
+Don’t go to your email inbox, don’t set meetings with others, and don’t read financial time.
+Just focus on doing that single task: writing a marketing post.

 Reduce Context switching - Time